smfo/whatILearntToday/.NET-C#/Entity framework core/Interacting with data/basicOperations.md

 context.DbSetToAddTo.AddRange(value, value);
 ```
 AddRange lets you add multiple object to the database table.
-AddRange acepts multiple values,
+AddRange accepts multiple values,
 or a list with values.

 From 4 inserts and up, EF Core uses batch inserts.